AdyGCode/SaaS-FED-Notes/2026/Prompt-Lesson.md

 Please create a markdown document for the slides.

 Slides are separated by `---`
-The speaker notes are embedded as HTML comment blocks BEFORE the slide separator for the next slide.
+The Presenter Notes are embedded as HTML comment blocks BEFORE the slide separator for the next slide.

 The presentation slides will be separated into sections using:
 ---